Home / Tours / Private Tours /

 Today, you will get even deeper into the typical Transylvanian scenery.

 Head to Sighisoara and visit the charming medieval citadel (UNESCO Heritage), one of the oldest medieval citadels in Europe.
 Also founded by the Saxon colonists from Transylvania, the citadel of Sighisoara is a place you should not miss while in Transylvania.
-Once you get inside, you will feel yourself like in a medieval movie set and expect at any moment to see a princess walking next to a knight along the narrow cobblestone streets.
+Once you get inside, you will feel like in a medieval movie set and expect at any moment to see a princess walking next to a knight along the narrow cobblestone streets.
 Take a walk in the citadel and discover its story.
 Visit the Clock Tower and enjoy from the top the beautiful panoramic view of the whole citadel, admire the walls of fortification and the towers of defense, climb the Scholar’s stairs and reach the beautiful Evangelical Church on the Hill, and, of course, discover the house where it is believed that Vlad the Impaler, known as Vlad Dracula, was born.

 Head to a Transylvanian village, a picturesque, small settlement frozen in time.
-You will enjoy a short tour of the village during which you will admire the beautiful architecture of the Saxon Houses, and you will observe the daily life of the villagers, the horse-drawn carts passing by.
-In the evening, enjoy a tasty homemade dinner and overnight stay in a typical, comfortable Saxon house, which re-enacts the old life of the locals.
+You will enjoy a short tour of the village during which you will admire the beautiful architecture of the Saxon Houses, and you will observe the daily life of the villagers, as the horse-drawn carts pass by.
+In the evening, enjoy a tasty homemade dinner and an overnight stay in a typical, comfortable Saxon house, which re-enacts the old life of the locals.

 Overnight in Transylvanian village – room with private bathroom